-Arm Lock Putting Summary
+Arm Lock Putting Method Summary

 What Is Arm Lock Putting?

-Arm Lock Putting is style of putting, where the shaft of the putter runs up the inside of your lead arm (usually your left arm if you’re a right handed player).
+Arm Lock Putting is style of putting, where the grip of the putter runs up the inside of your lead arm (usually your left arm if you’re a right handed player).
 There are four key characteristics of arm lock putting that you need to know:

 - Arm Lock putters promote a big forward press